gdi3d/my_wallet/docs/api-transactions.md

 }
 ```

-It will return a **201** status code if the item was created.
+It will return a **201** status code if the transaction was created.
 And the created object like this:

 ```
 {